JulianHernandezGit/JulianHernandezGit/README.md

 🎓 Right now, I´m an active student at [Digital House](https://www.digitalhouse.com/), the biggest Latin American Ed-Tech company, and will graduate in August, 2022.

 📖 What have I learnd after these 3 intensive months?
-JavaScript basics.
+JavaScript.
 Express.
-NodeJS basics.
-HTML + CSS, Flexbox.
+NodeJS.
+HTML + CSS.
+Flexbox.
 Scrum.
+Heroku.
 Responsive web design.
-Git, Github.
-Wireframing, MVC Arquitecture, etc.
+Git.
+Github.
+Wireframing.
+MVC  Arquitecture, etc.

 🛠️ I´m an proffesional Account Executive, with more than 7 years experience managing big clients accounts.
 KAM/B2B specialist.
 I love teamworking, helping, learning, teaching, sharing.
+I´m really excited about entering to the magic IT world.

 <!--
 **JulianHernandezGit/JulianHernandezGit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.